tiendc/go-deepcopy/README.md

 - Ability to copy inherited fields from embedded structs
 - Ability to set a destination struct field as `nil` if it is `zero`
 - Ability to copy unexported struct fields
-- Ability to configure extra copying behaviors
+- Ability to copy with extra configuration settings

 ## Installation